Open April 1 - October 7

 Check-in: 3:00 pm, Check-out: 11:00 am

-At Panguitch KOA, you are only 22 miles from beautiful Bryce Canyon National Park and many other amazing places.
+At Panguitch KOA, you are only 22 miles from beautiful Bryce Canyon National Park and not much farther to many other amazing places.
 Make us your base camp while you enjoy south central Utah whether you enjoy hiking, biking, riding an ATV, touring the parks or just relaxing at your campsite.

 Bryce Canyon National Park is open all year and located on Scenic Byway 12 and U-63.
 Bryce Canyon is a series of giant amphitheaters with millions of pink rock pinnacles called "hoodoos" that seem to glow at sunrise and sunset.
 Drive through and enjoy the scenic viewpoints, hike or horseback ride along trails into the canyon.
 In winter, allow time to cross country ski or snowshoe.

 Massive canyon walls ascend toward a brilliant blue sky.
 To experience Zion , you need to walk among the towering cliffs, or challenge your courage in a small narrow canyon.
 These unique sandstone cliffs range in color from cream, to pink, to red.
 Zion National Park is located 73 miles from Bryce Canyon via US 89 and U-9.

 Hike, mountain bike, camp or horseback ride at Red Canyon, located on Scenic Byway 12 near US 89.
 Bright red cliffs and hoodoos, Ponderosa pines, and rock tunnels make Red Canyon a favorite photo stop.